-- Order ampicillin and gentamicin, using Neofax or the Neonatal Resuscitation Summary for dosing. - Consult pediatric hospitalist and prepare to transfer infant to NICU.
+- Send blood culture, CBC with differential, and CRP. - Order ampicillin and gentamicin, using Neofax or the Neonatal Resuscitation Summary for dosing. - Consult pediatric hospitalist and prepare to transfer infant to NICU.

-Note: CBC and CRP are not routinely recommended anymore.
+recommended anymore.
 However, they can be useful to trend if starting antibiotics.
 Thus, we recommend they be obtained if starting antibiotics.